it-atelier-gn/clipygo/README.md

 ## ✨ Features

-- 🔍 **Pattern detection** — regex-based clipboard monitoring triggers the popup automatically when a match is found (URLs, GitHub links, IPs, JetBrains Code With Me links, email addresses, and more)
+- 🔍 **Pattern detection** — regex-based clipboard monitoring triggers the popup automatically when a match is found (meeting links, JetBrains Code With Me, and more)
 - ⌨️ **Global hotkey** — summon the popup at any time with a configurable shortcut (default `Ctrl+F10`)
 - 🎯 **Target routing** — send clipboard content to any configured target with one click or `Enter`
-- 🔌 **Subprocess plugin system** — extend clipygo with any executable that speaks the JSON protocol over stdin/stdout (Node.js, Python, Deno, Rust, Go — anything)
+- 🔌 **Subprocess plugin system** — extend clipygo with any executable that speaks the JSON protocol over stdin/stdout (Node.js, Python, Rust, Go — anything)
-- 🗣️ **Microsoft Teams** — built-in provider using Graph API with delegated OAuth (coming)
 - 💾 **Persistent plugins** — plugin processes stay alive, maintaining their own state and connections
+- 📦 **Plugin registry** — browse and install published plugins from the registry with SHA256-verified downloads
 - 🚀 **System tray** — runs silently in the background, always ready
 - 🔄 **Autostart** — optionally launch on system boot
 - 🪟 **Frameless UI** — compact, keyboard-driven popup with a cyberpunk aesthetic